 In our romanticised version of love, we imagine that someone couldn’t possibly want to betray their partner unless there is something seriously wrong with their marriage.
 So, very often we go digging for answers there: Do they fight a lot?
 What do they fight about?
 Do they have sex?

-Doing this will give us clues about areas of their relationship that can be improved, but look at anyone’s marriage and you will find a host of themes that need work: communication, managing money, sharing responsibilities, power struggles… Every relationship has a whole bunch of growing edges!
+Doing this will give us clues about areas of their relationship that can be improved, but look at anyone’s marriage and you’ll find a host of themes that need work: communication, managing money, sharing responsibilities, power struggles… Every relationship has a whole bunch of growing edges!
 But not everyone has an affair.

 So, if it’s not the relationship that’s broken, is it the person?